The Rose (theatre): History

-Henslowe's documentation of the Rose Theatre has survived, and was placed in the library of Dulwich College by its founder, Edward Alleyn, in 1619.
+Henslowe's documentation of the Rose Theatre has survived, deposited at the College of God's Gift, Dulwich, (now in the archives at Dulwich College) by its founder, Edward Alleyn, in 1619.
 Alleyn was the principal actor of the Lord Admiral's Men.
 City records indicate that The Rose was in use by late 1587; however, it is not mentioned in Henslowe's accounts between its construction and 1592, and it is possible that he leased it to an acting company with which he was not otherwise concerned.
 In May 1591, The Lord Admiral's Men split off from the Lord Chamberlain's Men, a company of London's most famous actor, Richard Burbage, at The Theatre.
 Their repertoire included plays by Robert Greene and especially Christopher Marlowe, who became the theatre's main playwright.
 Edward Alleyn married Henslowe's step-daughter in 1592, and the two became partners.
 However, the 1592–4 period was difficult for the acting companies of London; a severe outbreak of bubonic plague meant that the London theatres were closed almost continuously from June 1592 to May 1594.
 The plague took nearly 11,000 Londoners.
 The companies were forced to tour to survive, and some, like Pembroke's Men, fell on hard times.
 From 1592 to 1593, the Lord Strange's Men performed on the Rose Stage.
 From 1593 to 1594, the Earl of Sussex's Men performed in its place, suggesting that the Lord Strange's Men were among the deceased.
 By the summer of 1594 the plague had abated, and the companies re-organized themselves.
 The Queen's Men performed in 1594 and the Lord Admiral's Men, still led by Alleyn, resumed its place at the Rose by the spring.
 At their height, in the year from June 1595, they performed 300 times, nearly thirty-six plays, twenty of which were new.
 The Lord Admiral's Men resided at The Rose for seven years.

 Henslowe enlarged the theatre for The Lord Admiral's Men, moving the stage further back (six feet six inches, or two metres) to make room for perhaps 500 extra spectators.
 The original Rose was smaller than other theatres, only about two-thirds the size of the original Theatre built eleven years earlier, and its stage was also unusually small; the enlargement addressed both matters.
 Henslowe paid all the costs himself, given Cholmley was deceased.
 The renovation gave the theatre, formerly a regular polygon with fourteen sides, a distorted egg-shaped floor plan known as a "bulging tulip" or "distorted ovoid".